yvonnieh/yvonnieh/README.md

 - 👋 Hi, I’m @yvonnieh
-- 👀 I’m interested in Machine Learning/ AI
+- 👀 I’m interested in UI/UX Design and Frontend
 - 🌱 I’m currently studying at UTD
 - 📫 How to reach me: yxh180058@utdallas.edu